The Camp Lejeune Justice Act of 2022. Are you eligible for compensation?

-Today, Jason and Jesse appeared before the U.S. Sixth Circuit Court of Appeals on behalf of call center employees working for Kelly Services who were required to sign employment contracts waiving all rights to sue Kelly as part of a collective action under the Fair Labor Standards Act (FLSA) or a class action under state law.
+Today, Jason appeared before the U.S. Sixth Circuit Court of Appeals on behalf of call center employees working for Kelly Services who were required to sign employment contracts waiving all rights to sue Kelly as part of a collective action under the Fair Labor Standards Act (FLSA) or a class action under state law.
 The waiver was incorporated into their employment contracts in the form of a required arbitration clause.
 The trial court refused to enforce the arbitration clauses, finding them illegal under existing case law that precludes waiver of employee rights under the FLSA, and because the Federal Arbitration Act (FAA) itself expressly limits its application to enforceable (i.e., legal) contracts.

 The U.S. Supreme Court heard oral argument Monday on the same issue in the Murphy Oil trio of cases.
 There, the question was whether the FAA could support such an employment contract waiver or whether the National Labor Relations Act’s (NLRA) prohibition of employment contracts interferes with an employee’s right to take concerted action with other employees to protect their workplace rights.